dantuthilljones/Masters/README.md

 ####

 ## Paraview Plugin
 The second is a plugin for the scientific viewing software Paraview.
 This adds the standalone program's functionality to paraview, allowing you to load pre-computed subsampled data or subsampling it on the fly.
+You can also select specific areas of datasets and only load the patches within the selected area.

 ### Installation
 The installation for the paraview plug in is much more long-winded than for the subsampler because it requires you to compile your own version of paraview.
 A guide for this can be found here https://www.paraview.org/Wiki/ParaView:Build_And_Install